Bira/octopus-carnival/_drafts/lphr-scene-13.md

 However, I am going to "cash in" the biggest story benefit from Urist's origin as the Last Archivist here.
 He's been here before, though not since before the place was raided.
-So he knows and can share the entire layout of both the Phantasmagorium and Monastery levels, but he has no idea about the number and disposition of the enemies inside.
+So he knows and can share the entire layout of both the Phantasmagorium and Monastery levels, retrieved from the but he has no idea about the number and disposition of the enemies inside.

+This means he does know how to open the secret passage to the Monastery.
+The party could go right to the second level and skip all the opposition here if they wanted to.

+However, They don't want to.
+We're going in there to clear the monastery of Asmodeans.

 ## Tactical Planning